in $nu.config-path

 -

-We reduced the deployment duration down from 2 weeks of manual steps, to 30 minutes.
+We reduced the deployment duration down from 2 weeks, to 30 minutes.

 -